jeffreyperdue/ase-420-individual-project/README.md

 StressSpec acts as a "wind tunnel" for requirements, helping project managers, business analysts, and development teams identify hidden risks in requirement documents early in the development process.

+# Full demo video can be found here:  https://youtu.be/5GrgyyQQoiY
 ---

 ## 🚀 Quick Start